I'm Ali, I make things.

-Making things with honesty and purpose can be magic.
+I believe that making things with honesty and purpose can be magic.

 I use the spectrum of my life experiences- from messy to magical- as a catalyst for my work.
 Using lettering and social media as mediums, I hope to jumpstart real and honest conversations around complex topics like mental health, therapy, social justice, and what it looks like to find yourself in the messy middle of life.

-Despite my impressive resume of A Lot of Things That Don't Necessarily Make Sense, I've had the opportunity to work with some incredible people who are doing things I admire and believe are changing our world.
+I've had the opportunity to work with some incredible people who are doing things I admire and believe are changing our world.

 I mostly make things with people who care about other people.
 People who care in tangible ways about: mental and emotional health, marriage and relationship health, suicide prevention and awareness, foster care advocacy, vocational training for women and other marginalized groups, access to clean water, eradication of hunger and human trafficking, and leadership and entrepreneurial development stateside and abroad.